 The following are notes from the session - at this stage nothing was decided, rather a set of requirements were gathered to help aid and direct future conversations/ work in this space.

-should we measure “ownership” for the activities, practices?
+Should we measure “ownership” for the activities, practices?
 (RACI ?)

 Model aims to be agnostic of process, technology or type of organisation

-we considered qualitative indicators for STA1 during the call: * the use of different tools * the type of tools and if they are “fit for purpose” * tools support regression testing * false positive/negative rate of the tools * are the vulnerabilities that are tested for regularly updated * is the tooling outcome standardised (e.g. CVE numbers)
+We considered qualitative indicators for STA1 during the call - The use of different tools - The type of tools and if they are “fit for purpose” - Tools support regression testing - False positive/negative rate of the tools - Are the vulnerabilities that are tested for regularly updated - Is the tooling outcome standardised (e.g. CVE numbers)

-the questions to score the maturity should be optimised to discover the maturity with a minimum number of questions e.g. what are the 5 most important questions to measure the maturity?
-Requiring less effort to measure.
-Or what 50 questions do “matter” when measuring SAMM in a subsequent stage questions that are implementation or technology specific can be considered (to be included as part of the guidance sections) Also add (links to the) evidence whenever questions are answered.
+Other remarks or questions on the Security Testing practice - Are bug bounties part of security testing? - Can known vulnerabilities be replicated (and are tests created for this)? - The questions to score the maturity should be optimised to discover the maturity with a minimum number of questions e.g. what are the 5 most important questions to measure the maturity?
+Requiring less effort to measure. - Or, what 50 questions do “matter” when measuring SAMM - At a subsequent stage questions that are implementation or technology specific can be considered (to be included as part of the guidance sections) - Also add (links to the) evidence whenever questions are answered.

-- consider and build a conversion tool to upgrade V1.5 to V2.0 scores
+- Consider and build a conversion tool to upgrade V1.5 to V2.0 scores

-- investigate samm scoring in Jupyter, Jira, Slackbot besides the Excel toolbox
+- Investigate SAMM scoring in Jupyter, Jira, Slackbot besides the Excel toolbox

-- consider a graph database to collect scores and supporting facts and data points
+- Consider a graph database to collect scores and supporting facts and data points

-During the summit: gather questions during lunch from the summit participants (with direct feedback)
+- During the summit: gather questions during lunch from the summit participants (with direct feedback)